Romanian Red Cross: Health education

-If a century ago the RNRC run campaigns against malaria and typhus, today the Romanian Red Cross is working to prevent and combat HIV/AIDS, TB and avian flu, each time getting involved in public health priority issues.
-Drug use, maternal health, combating non-communicable diseases, respiratory, and cardiovascular diseases are special problems that are also in the RNRC's attention.
+A century ago the RNRC ran campaigns against malaria and typhus.
+Today, the Romanian Red Cross is working to prevent and combat HIV/AIDS, tuberculosis, and avian flu.
+The RNRC also focuses on issues such as drug use, maternal health, combating non-communicable diseases, and respiratory and cardiovascular diseases.

-The program addresses the entire population, in general, and in particular reaches out to youth, and the shares are held in partnership with governmental institutions and NGOs.
+The program addresses the entire population, but particularly reaches out to youth.
+Shares are held in partnership with governmental institutions and NGOs.
 Health Programs are developed with the support of volunteers trained in seminars organized by the Romanian Red Cross.

-RNRC prepares and distributes information materials: leaflets, brochures, educational and health-themed campaigns and actions on specific themes.
-Also, the Romanian Red Cross marks annually, through public events, today's global health issues, and those of the World Health Organization schedule.
+RNRC prepares and distributes information materials, such as leaflets and brochures, through educational and health-themed campaigns.
+The Romanian Red Cross holds annual public events about current global health issues, and also follows the event schedule of the World Health Organization.